AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_pipeline_doc_standard.md

 ## Input Data Structure

-The README must specify the expected input data structure for the pipeline as a whole, including:
+The README should specify the expected input data structure for the pipeline as a whole, including:

 1. The expected file format(s)
 2. The required file structure (e.g., directory hierarchy)